KincsesBence/TW-attack-planner/README.md

 ### 2. Startup window

 On the startup window you can load, create and delete your attack plans.
-When you creating a new plan first, you have to navigate through, the creation wizard's steps:
+When you're creating a new plan, first you have to navigate through, the creation wizard's steps:

 - Naming your plan (you can not have duplicate names)
 - Adding the targets (you have to paste cordinates into the textarea in a recognizable pattern)